-New England classics on H Street
+New England seafood, lobster rolls and pizza at Liberty Tree on H Street Northeast

 Philadelphia natives have brought down hoagies, and New Yorkers are always trying to share their pizza, but there was a shortage of New England-style seafood shacks.
 Thankfully restaurateur (and Cape native) Scott Hamilton has filled the void with the just-opened Liberty Tree on H Street, a casual neighborhood spot inspired by New England shore food.